nambin/movie-data-manager/web-app-prompt.md

 ## Decisions already made

-- **Country**: default from TMDB's first `production_countries[].name`, user-editable.
+- **Country**: not emitted for entries added via the web app (unused by the site, redundant with `tmdb_original_language`).
+Legacy entries loaded from YML keep their existing `country` verbatim so the round-trip stays clean.
 - **CSV pipeline**: deprecated.
 Load the current YML on first run; the CSV is no longer maintained.
 - **`title` not editable**: `title` is unused by [movies.html](../nambin.github.io/movies.html), so the web app does not expose it.
 Use `custom_korean_title` for Korean overlays.
-- **Hosting**: the web app lives inside this `movie-data-manager` repo (e.g. `index.html` at the repo root or under a subdirectory), not inside `nambin.github.io`.
+- **Hosting**: the web app lives inside this `movie-data-manager` repo (e.g. `index.html` at the repo root).
+Run by opening the file directly via `file://` or serving the directory with any static server (e.g. `python -m http.server`).
+No GitHub Pages, no build step.

 ## Acceptance test

 Round-trip check: load the current [prod-output-movies.yml](prod-output-movies.yml), make no edits, click download.

-No other field should change.
-If it does, the YAML serialization, field-ordering, or sort-order is off.
+The downloaded file must be byte-identical to the loaded one (modulo a trailing newline).
+Any diff means YAML serialization, field-ordering, or sort-order is off.